rubycorns/rorganize.it/README.md

 1. Select your branch on GitHub.
 2. Click 'Pull Request'.
-3. Write a little summary of what you did and alert people if you need help.
+3. Write a little summary of what you did and alert people if you need help. before merging.
-4. If it is a **small** change, wait for one thumbs up from a fellow rubycorns member before merging.
-5. If it is a **large** change, wait for one thumbs up from a coach **and** one from a rubycorns member before merging.
-6. When you merge and close your branch, please make sure to include a [ridiculous gif](https://github.com/rubycorns/RailsGirlsApp/pull/281#issuecomment-64454385).
+4. When you merge and close your branch, please make sure to include a [ridiculous gif](https://github.com/rubycorns/RailsGirlsApp/pull/281#issuecomment-64454385).

 ### Deploy to Shelly Cloud